pedrro/SeleniumGrid-Docker/README.md

 -  `http://XXX.XXX.XX.XXX:4444/grid/console`

-Now, to run the tests in the selenium grid, just put the maven command to run the tests:
+Now, to run the tests in parallel on the selenium grid, just put the maven command to run the tests:

 - `mvn test`